Japan’s Shinzo Abe visits the hospital again as health concerns intensify

 Abe’s popularity has slumped to near its lowest levels since he took office for his second term as prime minister in 2012, amid widespread unhappiness over his handling of the coronavirus pandemic.

-With his leadership faltering, some are discussing potential successors and even beginning to stake their claims.
+With his leadership faltering, potential successors are beginning to stake their claims.

 Tobias Harris, an expert on Japanese politics at Teneo Intelligence, said that even if Abe recovers, he will be “little more than a caretaker” for the remainder of his term.